Skip to content

 The decision by CISA to map its recommendations to its own Cross-Sector Cybersecurity Performance Goals (CPGs) demonstrates a coordinated and strategic approach to cybersecurity.
 CISA's CPGs provide a unified vision and set of objectives that guide cybersecurity efforts across different sectors.
 By aligning its recommendations with these performance goals, CISA ensures its guidance is consistent with established best practices and contributes to the broader cybersecurity objectives.
 This mapping makes it easier for stakeholders to understand how implementing the recommendations can enhance their cybersecurity performance.
 Moreover, it enables defenders to track their progress toward meeting CISA's performance goals.
 By linking recommendations to the CPGs, CISA provides a clear pathway to strengthen cybersecurity posture and contribute to national cybersecurity resilience.

 CISA's updated Ransomware Guide, with insights from the FBI and NSA, emphasizes the #StopRansomware initiative, addresses common infection vectors, integrates modern cybersecurity approaches, and expands the response checklist.
-Using these recommendations, stakeholders can make informed decisions, safeguard digital assets, and contribute to the cybersecurity ecosystem. d to schedule a free consultation.
+Using these recommendations, stakeholders can make informed decisions, safeguard digital assets, and contribute to the cybersecurity ecosystem.

 avatar